 My latest review is up (only a month or so late, you can thank Christmas)!
-Go and check it out over on UK Anime Network or read it here.
+Check it out here.

 You may have noticed that we are a little late addressing this latest release of Naruto.
 Unfortunately the review discs didn’t arrive until after the set hit retail shelves, so without the impending threat of a release date, life, things and Christmas conspired to get in the way of my writing this review.
 So, we find ourselves with what should have been the last Naruto review of 2016 instead being the first of 2017.

 Much like the last year, the previous box set of Naruto was mostly awful.
 However unlike 2016, Naruto Shippuden Box Set 25 did improve considerably at the end.
 Thankfully Box Set 26 continues in that vein, providing some of the best episodes the series has offered in some time.

 The Forth Great War continues and the arrival of a reanimated legend in the form of Madara Uchiha on one of the battlefields means there is plenty of high level ninja action from the outset.
 Here the five Kage take on Madara in spectacular style, while elsewhere Naruto once again comes face to face (well forehead to forehead to be precise) with the masked man known variously as Tobi or Madara.
 Alongside Killer Bee, Naruto finds himself up against a veritable army of reanimated jinchuuriki and their tailed beasts.
 Eventually Naruto and Bee are aided by Guy and Kakashi, though Naruto also finds help from some more unconventional sources.
 Elsewhere Sasuke is on the hunt for reasons of his own.
 Eventually he tracks down Kabuto and somewhat reluctantly joins forces with his estranged brother Itachi.